toptensoftware/mk.js/readme.md

 Unlike the NodeJS functions that expect separate `cmd` and `args` parameters, `mk.js` expects these these in a single array where `cmd` is taken from `cmdargs[0]` and `args` from `cmdargs[1...]`.

+### Rule Merging

+If a target matches multiple rules, the rules are merged

+* `deps` are combined into a single array with the action rule's dependencies first
+* `action` an error is thrown if more than one rule has an action
+* `name` taken from the action rule
+* `mkdir` any rule with `mkdir` set to true causes the directory to be created
+* `subject` taken from the action rule
+* `needsBuild` called on all matching rules

 ### Summary of Rule Properties